The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 Prologue: The Birth of a Coordinate

-On January 5, 2026, at 4 PM (Beijing time), a seemingly ordinary moment marked the beginning of a new phase in the most dramatic power shift in cryptocurrency history.
+At 4 PM on January 5, 2026 (Beijing time), a seemingly ordinary moment marked the beginning of a new phase in the most dramatic power shift in cryptocurrency history.

-On this day, Binance's global services were officially taken over by three licensed entities from the Abu Dhabi Global Market (ADGM): Nest Exchange Services Limited was responsible for the operation of the trading platform, Nest Clearing and Custody Limited handled clearing and custody, and Nest Trading Limited provided over-the-counter trading services.
-For the first time, this global giant, which once claimed to have "no headquarters," had a clear legal domicile.
+On this day, Binance's global services were officially taken over by three licensed entities in the Abu Dhabi Global Market (ADGM): Nest Exchange Services Limited was responsible for the operation of the trading platform, Nest Clearing and Custody Limited handled clearing and custody, and Nest Trading Limited provided over-the-counter trading services.
+This global giant, which once claimed to have "no headquarters," finally established a clear legal domicile.

 It had been exactly one month since He Yi was appointed as co-CEO.

-In this month, Binance experienced: an employee was suspended and referred for prosecution for using insider information to post content for personal gain on social media; a $100,000 whistleblower reward was distributed among five informants as per the rules; He Yi publicly admitted on several occasions that Binance had "poor coin listings, no wealth effect," "products were not good enough," "the gap in wallet products was obvious," "the organization became rigid as it grew," and "issues with talent iteration"…
+In this month, Binance experienced: an employee was suspended and referred for legal proceedings for using insider information to post content for personal gain on social media; a $100,000 whistleblower reward was distributed equally among five informants; He Yi publicly admitted on multiple occasions that Binance had "poor listing quality, no wealth effect," "products were not good enough," "the gap in wallet products was obvious," "the organization was too large and rigid," and "there were issues with talent iteration"…

-From an era ruled by a single person to today's modern corporate structure with three entities, two co-CEOs, and a seven-member board, Binance took eight years.
+From a chaotic era ruled by one person to today's modern corporate structure with three entities, two co-CEOs, and a seven-member board, Binance took eight years.

 But building the structure is just the beginning.
 The real question is: when individual will can no longer cover the whole, and the system has yet to operate coherently, what is this global behemoth with 300 million registered users experiencing?